 115.317 Hiring and promotion decisions Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC PREA Policy Manual requires criminal background screening for all new hires and contractors.
 Policy also requires consulting with child abuse registries before hiring or enlisting services of any contractor who has contact with residents.
-In the past 12 months, eight people were hired who may have contact with residents who have had criminal background checks.
+In the past 12 months, all staff hired who may have contact with residents have had criminal background checks.
 Further, policy requires criminal background checks to be conducted every five years or have a system in place that captures this information.
 The facility is required to ask all applicants about previous misconduct; material omission regarding misconduct is grounds for termination.
 The facility uses a disclosure form staff must complete and sign which meets the guidelines of this standard.
 Interviews with staff and the personnel responsible for Human Resources and hiring and promotion decisions confirm compliance with this standard.
-In the past 12 months RJDC has hired 6 staff that may have contact with residents and all 6 have had criminal background record checks completed.
+In the past 12 months RJDC has ensured that all newly hired staff that may have contact with residents have had criminal background record checks completed.
 Policy also requires consulting with child abuse registries before hiring or enlisting services of any contractor who has contact with residents.
-In the past 12 months there have been 2 contracts for services that where criminal background record checks were conducted on all staff covered in the contract who might have contact with residents.
+In the past 12 months there have been no contracts for services where criminal background record checks were conducted on all staff covered in the contract who might have contact with residents.
 Additionally, prior to hiring or promoting, the applicant or staff is informed that material omissions regarding misconduct, or the provision of materially false information, shall be grounds for termination.
-Interviews with staff and the Human Resources Manager confirm practices that are compliant with this standard.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC Pre-Audit Questionnaire • Interviews with staff • Interview with Human Resources Manager • Interview with PREA Coordinator • Review of PREA Mandated Disclosure Form
+Interviews with staff and the Human Resources Manager confirm practices that are compliant with Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC Pre-Audit Questionnaire · Interviews with staff • Interview with Human Resources Manager

+• Review of PREA Mandated Disclosure Form

-115.318 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC has not acquired a new facility or made any substantial expansions or modifications to the existing facility since August 20, 2012.
-The RJDC's video monitoring system has 78 cameras to supplement efforts in supervision and monitoring, they have discussed where additional cameras or other monitoring technology such as mirrors might be placed to reduce blind spots or other supervision issues related to the facility plant.
-Evidence relied upon to make auditor determination: • RJDC Pre-Audit Questionnaire • Observations of the Auditor during the on-site Tour • Observations of the Auditor during video review • Interviews with Staff • Interview with PREA Coordinator • Interview with Superintendent
+115.318 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC made upgrades to the security system including key control and camera and surveillance system to improve and supplement supervision and monitoring.
+Evidence relied upon to make auditor determination: RJDC Pre-Audit Questionnaire Observations of the Auditor during the on-site tour and audit Observations of the Auditor during video review and observations made during audit • Interviews with Staff Interview with PREA Coordinator Interview with Superintendent